How Dima's Radar Works

 The Idea

 On Dima's Radar started as a question: "What's worth going to this month?"
-Existing event sites surface everything — we wanted a tool that filters for our taste.
+Existing event sites surface everything — this one filters for one specific taste.
 The result is a zero-backend static site where every event is scored against a personal taste profile covering genre affinity, venue quality, format rarity, lineup strength, and value.

 Scored, Not Sorted

-Each event gets a 0-100 score across 5 axes.
-No binary "interested / not interested" — everything stays in context with a clear signal of how much it matches our vibe.
+Each event gets a 0–100 Dima Score across 5 axes.
+No binary "interested / not interested" — everything stays in context with a clear signal of how well it matches.

 index.html, data.js, style.css, app.js.
-No framework, no build step, no backend.
-Deploys to Vercel in seconds.
-The entire site is under 200KB gzipped.
+No framework, no build step, no database.
+State (RSVPs, invites) rides in localStorage and the URL.

-Beyond timed events — farmers markets, parks, museums, date nights, family spots.
-All geocoded on the map with hours, cost, and a kid-friendliness score.
+Beyond timed events — parks, museums, playgrounds, date nights, rainy-day escapes.
+Geocoded on the map with effort, cost, and separate kid and parent scores.

 What Scores High